Genrikh Altshuller: The spread of TRIZ in the Soviet Union

 A full-fledged TRIZ movement developed among Soviet engineers and other technically inclined people by the 1970s, and Altshuller played the role of its intellectual leader.
 He lectured at TRIZ congresses, published articles and books and corresponded with various TRIZ practitioners.
 He became the founding member and president of the Russian TRIZ Association.
 A number of his close friends and students have become the most prominent thinkers and teachers of the movement, popularizing TRIZ in Russia and abroad.
+In 1971 he founded the Azerbaijan Public Institute of Inventive Creativity, a school that was "a blend of bohemian improvisation and gearhead thinking".

 For a long time he published articles on TRIZ, with examples and exercises, in the Soviet popular science magazine Izobretatel i Ratsionalizator (Inventor and Innovator).

 After the Soviet collapse

 Altshuller left Baku in the early 1990s amidst post-Soviet-breakup violence in the area.
 He settled in Petrozavodsk (Karelia in north-western Russia) with his wife and granddaughter.
 As a result, Petrozavodsk became the center of the TRIZ Association.

-He die from complications of Parkinson's disease in 1998.
+He died from complications of Parkinson's disease in 1998.

-Science Fiction
+Science fiction

-Following his release from prison camp in the 1950s, he earned a living as a science fiction writer, under the pseudonym Genrikh Altov (Генрих Альтов), often in collaboration with his wife, Valentina Zhuravleva.
+Following his release from prison camp in the 1950s, he earned a living as a science fiction writer, under the pseudonym Genrikh Altov (Генрих Альтов), often in collaboration with his wife, Valentina Zhuravleva, whom he married in 1957.